meri-imperiumi/handbook/docs/systems/electronics.md

 The RUTX11 also provides the boat's primary Internet uplink via LTE.
 The device has two SIM slots, one for our German SIM and another for a local data SIM when traveling.

-Administrative interface for the router can be found in <https://192.168.1.1/>
+Administrative interface for the router can be found in <https://192.168.2.1/>
+### Starlink

+The Starlink antenna ("Dishy v2") is mounted on the pushpit with a NOA bracket.
+The cable runs through the lazarette and starboard storage locker.
+It is powered with a Yaosheng PoE injector.

+Starlink can be controlled using the switch in the electrical panel.
+In a sea state it may take up to 30 minutes for the dishy to acquire an interner connection.
+Starlink consumes about 50W of power.

+Our RUTX11 is configured to use Starlink for uplink when available, and use the two LTE SIMs as fallback.
 ## NMEA 2000

 The boat's NMEA 2000 (N2K) backbone runs from bow to the technical compartment.
 The bus contains the following devices: